 The U.S. Department of Education administers a loan program for students called the Federal Direct Parent (PLUS) Loan.
-Parents can borrow a PLUS Loan to help pay your education expenses if you are a Dependent, undergraduate student enrolled at least half-time in an eligible program at an eligible school.
+Parents can borrow a PLUS Loan to help pay for student educational expenses if the student is a dependent, undergraduate enrolled at least half-time in an eligible program at an eligible school.
 Parents must be creditworthy.

-Step 1: Student and parent must complete the Free Application for Federal Student Aid (FAFSA).
+Step 1: Students and parents must complete the Free Application for Federal Student Aid (FAFSA).

 The annual limit on a Federal Direct Parent (PLUS) Loan is equal to LMU’s Estimated Cost of Attendance minus any other financial aid you receive.
 For example, if your cost of attendance is $10,000, and you receive $6,000 in other financial aid, your parents can borrow up to $4,000.

 The Bipartisan Student Loan Certainty Act of 2013 sets the annual interest rate on Direct PLUS Loans at the rate on high-yield 10-year Treasury notes plus 4.6%, but caps that rate at 10.5%.
 As a result, rates are expected to change annually.
 Parents that borrow the PLUS Loan over multiple years will have a set of fixed-rate loans, each with a different interest rate.

 - For the 2020-2021 academic year, the PLUS Loan interest rate is 5.30% for loans disbursed after July 1, 2020.

 What are the fees?